gloryknight/cyan_audit/doc/cyanaudit.md

   This table controls the tables & columns that Cyan Audit logs.
-It is updated automatically whenever you call `fn_update_audit_fields()` (which happens automatically in 9.3.3 and above whenever any DDL such as a CREATE TABLE is executed).
+It is updated automatically whenever you call `fn_update_audit_fields()` (which happens automatically whenever any DDL such as a CREATE TABLE is executed, thanks to the event trigger that you installed during the setup process).

   This table has the following columns:

   * `audit_field` - This is the PK column of the tb_audit_field table.
+  * `table_schema` - The schema of the table given in table_name.
-  * `table_name` - table of column being logged
+  * `table_name` - The table of column given in column_name.
-  * `column_name` - column being logged
+  * `column_name` - The column being logged
-  * `audit_data_type` - Data type of the column.
-  * `table_pk` - audit_field row for this table's PK column.
+  * `enabled` (bool) - Set this to true if you wish to log this column.
-  * `active` - boolean indicating whether this column is enabled for logging.
+  * `loggable` (bool) - true if this column exists and its table has a PK.

-  The only column that has any use to you as the administrator is the `active` boolean.
-You can turn on or off logging for a particular column by updating this field.
-As an example, the following command disables logging for table 'foo', column 'bar':
+  You can enable or disablelogging for a particular column by updating the `enabled` field.
+All other fields are read-only.

+  For example, this command would disable logging for table 'foo', column 'bar':

         UPDATE tb_audit_field
-           SET active = false
+           SET enabled = false
          WHERE table_name = 'foo'
            AND column_name = 'bar';

-  When Cyan Audit discovers a new column in your database, it will automatically set `active` to `true` (i.e. it will automatically log the column) unless the following conditions are met:
+  When Cyan Audit discovers a new column in your database, it will use the following sensible logic to determine the default value for `enabled`, so as to avoid freaking anyone out:

-  1. There is at least one more column of this table already in tb_audit_field
-  2. There is no column of this table in tb_audit_field that has `active = true`
+        If any column on same table is enabled, then true.
+        Else If we know of fields on this table but all are inactive, then false.
+        Else If we know of no fields in this table, then:
+            If any field in same schema is enabled, then true.
+            Else If we know of fields in this schema but all are inactive, then false.
+            Else If we know of no columns in this schema, then:
+                If any column in the database is enabled, then true.
+                Else If we know of fields in this database but all are inactive, then false.
+                Else, true

 Functions